Azure/azure-iot-explorer/README.md

 ### Configure an IoT Hub connection

 - Upon opening the application, add the connection string of your IoT hub.
-You can add multiple strings, view, update or detete them anytime by returning to Home.
+You can add multiple strings, view, update or delete them anytime by returning to Home.

 <img src="doc/screenRecords/login.gif" alt="login" width="800"/>